JohnOmernik/zetago/README.md

     - $ ./zeta mapr installzk -u
 6. Once ZKs are running start them MapR containers:
     - $ ./zeta mapr installmapr -u
-    - Note: You will have to type yes for each node on the SSH stuff, we need to work that out better, it will be appearing as an issue soon
 7. Yeah!
 MapR should be up and running, it should print a CLDB link for you to go check and see your cluster running!
 8. Now to complete MapR, running
     - $ ./zeta mapr installfuse -u # This installs the FUSE client on all agents so it's ready for cluster installation (ZETA!)